Basic Strategy Money Management

 Blackjack novices should bear in mind following basic strategy at all times is a form of money management by itself.
 While basic strategists are still playing a losing game, their bankrolls will surely suffer less long-term damage because the strategy causes a significant slump in the house edge.

 In turn, this reduces the negative expectation basic strategy players are facing.
-Those who play each hand optimally at a consistent basis are up against a house edge of 0.50%, sometimes even less under more liberal house rules.
-Haphazard play based on what “feels” right causes a surge of at least 1.50% in the house advantage.
+Those who play each hand optimally on a consistent basis are up against a house edge of 0.50%, sometimes even less under more liberal house rules.
+Haphazard play based on what ‘feels’ right causes a surge of at least 1.50% in the house advantage.

 Basic strategy can be treated as a form of money management because it cuts down the losses players suffer from negative-expectation hands.
 To boot, it increases players’ winning chances in some situations and allows them to generate greater profits when at an advantage.

 The RTP (Return to Player) and house edge percentages listed in the Info sections of online blackjack variations assume one follows basic strategy consistently.
-The percentages grow higher without the strategy.
-So keep in this in mind the next time you sit down to play blackjack.
-Strategy charts are readily available both in specialized blackjack literature and online at no cost.
+The percentages rise without the strategy.
+So keep this in mind the next time you sit down to play blackjack.
+Strategy charts are readily available both in specialised blackjack literature and online at no cost.

 Money Management is Essential for Advantage Players

 Money management is a crucial component of the career of all blackjack advantage players, i.e. card counters.
-At the beginning of this guide, we explained blackjack is a game of depending trials.
-Thus, the advantage swings back and forth between the player and the house depending on the ratio of high to small cards that remain unplayed.
+At the beginning of this guide, we explained blackjack is a game of dependent trials.
+Thus, the advantage swings back and forth between the player and the house depending on the ratio of high to low cards that remain unplayed.

 The advantage of a card counter begins to manifest itself at a positive true count of 1, but this is also influenced by how liberal house rules are.
-A positive 1 yields an edge of around half a percent for the player, which means you are playing a break-even game at this stage.
+A true count of +1 yields an edge of around half a percent for the player, which means you are playing a break-even game at this stage.

 The player’s edge increases by half a percent for each one-unit increase in the true count.
 In turn, the card counter would increase their bets proportionately to the rising true count.
 They would bet the minimum or nothing at all at a count of zero and below and press their action the more the count increases.